-

 About

-Deborah McGuinness is a leading expert in knowledge representation and reasoning languages and systems and has worked in ontology creation and evolution environments for over 20 years.
-Most recently, McGuinness is best known for her leadership role in semantic web research, and for her work on explanation, trust, and applications of semantic web technology, particularly for scientific applications.
+Deborah McGuinness is a leading expert in knowledge representation and reasoning languages and systems and has worked in ontology creation and evolution environments for over 40 years.
+McGuinness continues to make foundational research contributions in a range of artificial intelligence areas, and has been recognized for her leadership in explanation, trust, and applications of semantic web technology, particularly for scientific applications.

 B.S.
 Computer Science, Duke University, 1980